PurpyThePolite/PurpyThePolite/README.md

 haver of meow meows

-add me on discord striderade#6666 no idea how to use github member of KUCC
+add me on discord striderade#6666

+also no idea how to use github

+member of KUCC

 <!---